DIG-Network/dig-nat-tools/README.md

 #### Methods

-- `downloadFile(storeId: string, fileHash: string, options?: DownloadOptions): Promise<Buffer>` - Download from a specific peer
+- `downloadFile(storeId: string, filename: string, options?: DownloadOptions): Promise<Buffer>` - Download from a specific peer
 - `downloadAsBuffer(url: string, options?: DownloadOptions): Promise<Buffer>` - Downloads a file as a buffer
 - `downloadAsStream(url: string, options?: DownloadOptions): Promise<Readable>` - Downloads a file as a readable stream
 - `isServerOnline(baseUrl: string): Promise<boolean>` - Checks if a server is online